monodyle/blog/content/notes/250329-llm-tool-calling.md

 ## Edit

-- Mar 31, 2025: Clarify that LLM can't directly calling tools or external functions
+- Mar 31, 2025: Clarify that LLM can't directly calling tools or external functions, thanks @github.com/ledongthuc and @github.com/huytd for pointing this out